 The Reverse/Forward Split includes both a reverse stock split and a forward stock split of both Raytheon Class A and Class B shares.
-If the Reverse/Forward Split is approved and occurs, the reverse split will occur at [Time] on [Month] [Date], 2001.
-All Class A stockholders on [Month][Date], 2001 will receive 1 share of Raytheon Class A common stock for every 20 shares of Class A stock held in their accounts at that time; all Class B stockholders on [Month][Date], 2001 will receive 1 share of Raytheon Class B common stock for every 20 shares of Class B stock held in their accounts at that time.
-If a registered holder has 20 or more Class A shares or Class B shares, any fractional share in such account will not be cashed out after the reverse split and the total number of shares held will not change as a result of the Reverse/Forward Split.
-Any registered stockholder who holds fewer than 20 shares of Class A or Class B stock, as the case may be, at [Time] on [Month] [Date], 2001 (also referred to as a "Cashed-Out Stockholder"), will receive a cash payment instead of fractional shares.
-This cash payment will be based on the trading value of the cashed-out shares at that time.
-(See "Determination of Trading Value" at page 41 for a description of how the trading value will be determined upon completion of the Reverse/Forward Split.)
-Immediately following the reverse split, at [Time] on [Month] [Date], 2001, all Class A or Class B stockholders who are not Cashed-Out Stockholders will receive 20 shares of Class A or Class B common stock for every 1 share of Class A or Class B stock they received after the reverse stock split.
-We intend for the Reverse/Forward Split to treat stockholders holding Raytheon Class A shares or Class B shares in street name through a nominee (such as a bank or broker) identically as stockholders whose shares are registered in their names.
+If the Reverse/Forward Split is approved and occurs, the reverse split is expected to occur at 6:00 p.m. on May 14, 2001.
+All Class A stockholders on May 14, 2001 will receive 1 share of Raytheon Class A common stock for every 20 shares of Class A stock held in their accounts at that time; all Class B stockholders on May 14, 2001 will receive 1 share of Raytheon Class B common stock for every 20 shares of Class B stock held in their accounts at that time.
+If a registered holder has 20 or more Class A shares or Class B shares, any fractional share in such account will not be cashed out after the reverse split and the total number of shares held by such holder will not change as a result of the Reverse/Forward Split.
+Any registered stockholder who holds fewer than 20 shares of Class A or Class B stock, as the case may be, at the time of the reverse stock split, expected to be 6:00 p.m. on May 14, 2001 (also referred to as a "Cashed-Out Stockholder"), will receive a cash payment instead of fractional shares.
+This cash payment will be determined and paid as described below under "Determination of Cash-out Price" at page 33.
+Immediately following the reverse split, at 6:01 p.m. on May 14, 2001, all Class A or Class B stockholders who are not Cashed-Out Stockholders will receive 20 shares of Class A or Class B common stock for every 1 share of Class A or Class B stock they held following the reverse stock split.
+We intend for the Reverse/Forward Split to treat stockholders holding Raytheon Class A shares or Class B shares in street name through a nominee (such as a bank or broker) identically as stockholders whose shares are registered in their names and nominees will be instructed to effect the Reverse/Forward Split for their beneficial holders.
 Accordingly, we also refer to those street name holders who receive a cash payment instead of fractional shares as "Cashed-Out Stockholders."
-However, nominees may have different procedures and Raytheon stockholders holding shares in street name should contact their nominees to determine whether they will be affected by the Reverse/Forward Split.
+However, nominees may have different procedures and Raytheon stockholders holding shares in street name should contact their nominees.